-- Any expenditure with a military or paramilitary purpose. - Civil Works for Government administration or religious purposes. - Manufacture or use of environmentally hazardous goods, arms or drugs. - Manufacture or use of dynamite. - Financing of government salaries. - Production, processing, handling, storage or sale of tobacco or products containing tobacco and beverage. - Activities within a nature reserve or any other area designated for the protection of biodiversity, except with prior approval. - Alterations to river courses. - Provision of goods works or services by any contractor or supplier who has been declared ineligible by the World Bank.
+- Any expenditure with a military or paramilitary purpose. - Civil Works for Government administration or religious purposes. - Manufacture or use of environmentally hazardous goods, arms or drugs. - Manufacture or use of dynamite. - Financing of government salaries. - Production, processing, handling, storage or sale of tobacco or products containing tobacco and beverage. - Activities within a nature reserve, buffer zone or any other area designated for the protection of biodiversity. - Activities in flood plains or areas impacted by floods, areas prone to landslides. - Alterations to river courses. - Provision of goods works or services by any contractor or supplier who has been declared ineligible by the World Bank. - Direct activities with any unknown pathogens